 Some people live for their dividend payout as a means to either:

-To help them select good dividend-paying stocks, most capture traders use a stock screener, such as Finviz, so we will use it as our example.
+To help you select good dividend-paying stocks, most capture traders use a stock screener, such as Finviz.
+Let’s look at how it works in our example below.

 You can also conduct a broker comparison to find a similar service.

 Finding a dividend stock that suits your investment strategy is tricky, so we’ve saved you some work and listed 10 of the best dividend stocks in the UK that you can invest in.

 |Royal Dutch Shell B||3,951,640||£85.79 billion||8.82%||10.29||£1075.20|